Sheep found stranded high up on rocks is rescued by Kirklees firefighters

 Specialist teams from Cleckheaton were called after a large moorland sheep fell down a gap and became wedged between rocks.

-The stranded animal was spotted by climbers, stuck fast in a five metre deep crevice, at moorland north of Todmorden yesterday evening.
+The stranded animal was spotted by climbers, stuck fast in a five metre deep crevice, at moorland north of Todmorden on Wednesday night.

 Firefighters think the sheep – dubbed Dolly – survived the drop thanks to her thick woolly coat cushioning her fall.